 On February 29, 2008, the Company's Board of Directors (BOD) approved the change in the Company's core business operations from construction to real estate development.
 Consequently, the Company has retrenched all of its project-based employees effective September 2008 and sold all of its construction equipment.
-As at December 31, 2015, the Company has not yet started any real estate development projects.
+As at December 31, 2016, the Company has not yet started any real estate development projects.
 Its business activities are presently hinged on the construction projects of its related parties; i.e., it provides the necessary manpower requirement of their projects by engaging the services of third party subcontractors (see Note 13.1).
 It has no other major activities; hence, no segment information and disclosures are presented in the Company's financial statements.

 On December 11, 2014, the Company's BOD and stockholders approved the change of the Company's registered address and principal place of business from Unit 1223 12/F, City & Land Mega Plaza, ADB Avenue corner Garnet Road, Ortigas Center, Pasig City to 41st Floor, Joy-Nostalg Building, No. 17 ADB Avenue, Ortigas Center, Brgy., San Antonio, Pasig City.
-On February 12, 2016, the application for the change in address was approved by the Bureau of Internal Revenue (BIR), while such application for the change in address is yet to be filed with the SEC as of April 2, 2016.
+On February 12, 2016, the application for the change in address was approved by the Bureau of Internal Revenue (BIR).
+As of the report date, the Company's application for the change in address is still for approval by the SEC.